andrac275/nextjs-dashboard/README.md

 - layout.tsx file.
 Dashboards have some sort of navigation that is shared across multiple pages.
 In Next.js, you can use a special layout.tsx file to create UI that is shared between multiple pages.
 Check the layout.tsx file inside app/dashboard. **One benefit of using layouts in Next.js is that on navigation, only the page components update while the layout won't re-render.**

+## Chapter 5 Navigation between pages
+- *import Link from 'next/link'* to navigate using Link component instead of '<a ...>'
+- *import {usePathname} from 'next/navigation';* usePathname is used to know in which Page is the user located.